apexfarm/ApexTestKit/README.md

 1. Establish arbitrary levels of many-to-one, one-to-many relationships.
 2. Generate field values based on simple rules automatically.

-Imagine the complexity to generate the following sObjects to establish all the relationships in the diagram.
+Imagine the complexity to generate the following sObjects and establish all the relationships in the diagram.

 <p align="center">
 <img src="docs/images/sales-objects.png#2020-5-31" width="400" alt="Sales Object Graph">